BMW R1200 CL

 When spring is knocking stronger and stronger at the door everything here is in flower and the hills are covered with new greenery.
 This is what happened on our first tour.

-We left Casan and drove down from the village (about 3 km) to the main road, which leads to Venice, the SS 51.
-We remained on this road and came to Lago di Santa Croce on the left; we stopped to enjoy the beautiful view.
+We left Casan and drove down from the village to the main road, which leads to Venice, the SS 51.
+We remained on this road and came after about a 10 minutes ride to Lago di Santa Croce on the left; we stopped to enjoy the beautiful view.
 You stand in front of this dark green – blue lake, with the whole Alpago Valley and its endless small villages scattered in the distance.
 On the right are the high walls of the Cansiglio Plateau with its magnificent and still snowy Cavallo Mountains forming the backdrop.

 Having taken in all of this beauty, we continued down the winding but well-built out road to Vittorio Veneto.
 Once you get to the main Piazza you feel that you have come to another climate.
 The air here is silky and much warmer.
 There are palm trees in the gardens and the vegetation is in full bloom, weeks ahead of where we live in the mountains.